Quick note on timeliness

-A few years ago, I noticed a need for more direction in the opening scenes of my projects.
+Up until a few years ago, most projects I got involved in had a recurring pattern of getting stuck before they even started.
+They clearly needed more direction in the opening scenes.
 I am not really a fan of big, formal methods, so I was looking for something light-weight which would help, but not get in the way.
 Focusing on goals turned out to be a very effective approach to setting the stage for software development.

 The way we used to work was quite common – clients would come with a list of wishes, we would meet with them, write down ideas, go back and try to turn produce a list of requirements and tasks; this process would then repeat until the clients were happy with the list.
 After a few rounds, we would start prototyping and writing specifications, then developing, but features would just get thrown in and out all the time.
 It was hard to decide when to start turning customers’ ideas and wishes into specifications and it was difficult to know when we have covered everything.
 If we started to prototype and draw specifications too early, then a lot of work would be wasted when the requirements change; if we waited for too long, the projects would just be a pile of loosely coupled ideas, too broad to take any form or have any sort of unified vision.